accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 Example of an accessibility feature:
 - a component for loading a more contrasting colour palette for users;
 - a font size enlargement component;
-- a component providing access to a simplified language version.
+- a component providing access to a simplified language version;
+- special keyboard shortcuts available for certain assistive technologies;
+- gestures or device movements that trigger features;
+- a customised rotor on some screens (the rotor is a screen reader feature that enables quick navigation between types of elements on a screen; some platforms allow you to define application-specific quick navigation elements in this rotor.
+[See a demo](https://developer.apple.com/videos/play/wwdc2020/10116/)).

 #### Accessibility information